 Since a big part of enjoying nature is to step back from the stresses of daily life and open yourself up to nature, it is essential to remember that you belong on that mountain just as much as anyone else.

-Since we want you to have the best possible time out on your hike, let us be the first to say that you should ignore the haters and live your best life.
+Since we want you to have the best possible time on your hike, let us be the first to say: ignore the haters and live your best life.

-Do not get caught up in ideas of whether or not you deserve to be there.
+Do not get caught up in the idea of whether you deserve to be there.
 You do.
 Get out there and explore the world around you.

 2. Consider Any Medical Conditions

-This is not a section that will assume that you have any medical condition simply because you are overweight but depending on some of the factors commonly associated with being overweight, you might want to consider how these could impact you.
+This is not a section that will assume that you have any medical condition simply because you are a heavier person.
+Still, depending on some of the factors commonly associated with being overweight, you might want to consider how these could impact you.

 You might find that you experience unfortunate problems at higher elevations or if you strain your body too hard.
 However, this doesn't have to stop you.

-All you need to do is take the time to focus on living your best life and taking care of yourself.
+All you need to do is focus on living your best life and taking care of yourself.

 If you need medication, take it.
 Think about what problems you might run into and act accordingly.

-It is merely a matter of being educated on your body's needs so you can spend less time feeling bad and more time living your best life.
+It is simply a matter of understanding your body's needs so you can spend less time feeling bad and more time living your best life.

 3. Always Talk with Your Doctor First

-This is something that every single person should do before pursuing a new kind of physical activity, and doing so can truly save lives.
+This is something every single person should do before starting a new physical activity, and it can truly save lives.

-It could result in complications or even lead to injury if something was to go wrong.
+It could result in complications or even injury if something went wrong.

 Consulting a physician about the quality of exercise that your body can reasonably sustain can do you a lot of good.

-While you will probably be just fine either way, understanding that there are many factors at work behind the scenes and acting accordingly is crucial for getting the most out of your hiking experience.
+While you will probably be just fine either way, understanding that many factors are at work behind the scenes and acting accordingly is crucial for getting the most out of your hiking experience.

 Your doctor can likely offer you some incredibly beneficial tips to help you successfully get the most out of your hiking experience.